rocket-pool/RPIPs/RPIPs/RPIP-42.md

 - Minimum size sock puppets are most damaging to the protocol (ie, have the greatest drag), so it's important that they are not incentivized.
 Note that the bond curve has been chosen to ensure that this size is _not_ the most efficient for theft.
 They get the most _advantage_ from theft, but not the highest overall yield from a dishonest strategy.

+*the above graphs assume a 4% solo staker APY

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).